 What You Can Do

-- Schedule a thorough check up with your child’s pediatrician to be sure that his overall health and condition are compatible with his chosen sport.
+- Schedule a thorough check up with your child’s paediatrician to be sure that his overall health and condition are compatible with his chosen sport.
 Ask the doctor to take a little time to talk to your child about safety as well as fun when it comes to athletic participation.

 - Choose well-tested safety gear that is the correct size for your child; helmets and other protective items will not guard against injury if they are not properly fitted.
 Also, be sure to check that the items your child uses have not been recalled by the manufacturer.